research topic(s): bending-active timber, robotic fabrication, elastic kinematics, augmented reality (AR) instruction

 assembly team: Elizabeth Carroll, Sawyer Davies, Ammon Embleton, Geoffrey Ford, Bucky Gerson, Sun Park, Charlotte Pitts, Eli Sobel

-funding provided by: The Jefferson Trust, UVA Center for Global Inquiry & innovation, UVA School of Architecture, Cornell AAP College of Architecture, Art, and Planning, Cornell Arnot Teaching and Research Forest, Cornell Atkinson Center for a Sustainable Future
+funding provided by: The Jefferson Trust, UVA Center for Global Inquiry & Innovation, UVA School of Architecture, Cornell AAP College of Architecture, Art, and Planning, Cornell Arnot Teaching and Research Forest, Cornell Atkinson Center for a Sustainable Future

 Unlog is a lightweight and easily deployable timber framing method that utilizes robotic kerfing techniques to transform Emerald Ash Borer (EAB)-infested timbers into materially efficient leaf-spring components.
 This bending-active structural system was developed through a series of geometric studies and physical prototypes that contribute to ongoing research in the areas of robotic fabrication with natural log geometries, bending-active structural systems, deployable structures, minimum-waste fabrication, material circularity, and Mixed Reality (MR) applications for component assembly.
 Using only 6 logs, threaded rods, and custom recycled HPDE washers, the resulting pavilion demonstrates the feasibility of the UNLOG method to construct leaf-spring components through MR instruction and robotic kerfing techniques with EAB-infested Ashwood.